SysKitTeam/docs-spdockit/activation/offline-activation.md

 ### Consultant License

-The Consultant license can be activated on any server, but you need to have a valid SPDocKit consultant subscription.
-Please take special care that Consultant license is intended for external (customer's farm) usage only.
+The Consultant license can be activated on any server, but you need to have a valid SPDocKit Consultant subscription.
+Please take special care that the Consultant license is intended for external (customers' farms) usage only.
 Here is how to activate a Consultant license offline.

 1. From the left navigation bar on the __Backstage Screen__ select __Help__ and click on the __License Details__ section to begin the activation process.
 2. Click on the __Offline Activation__ link and a new activation dialog will appear.
 Follow these steps: